RandyCantrell.com

 Eb Dawson of Green Acres fame once said, "It's not a crime to lose all your money.
 It's just stupid."

-Leslie Knope of Parks & Rec uttered this bit of brilliance, "We've got a big problem with the library.
+Leslie Knope of Parks & Rec TV series uttered this bit of brilliance, "We've got a big problem with the library.
 The library is the worst group of people ever assembled in history.
 They're mean, conniving, rude, and extremely well-read which makes them very dangerous."

 "Do not corner something that you know is meaner than you." -an old farmer